santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Open-a-Collaboration.md

 </tr>
 </table>

-# What is a Collaboration
+# What is a Collaboration Task

-# When to Open a Collaboration
+# When to Open a Collaboration Task

 # How to Write a Successful Collaboration Task